-As a proud parent of young daughters pursuing the sport of volleyball, it gives me great pleasure to discuss the complexities of the shoulder joint and how any overhead sport athlete can run into trouble.
+As a proud parent of young daughters pursuing the sport of volleyball, I understand the importance of addressing the complexities of the shoulder joint and the potential risks that overhead sport athletes may encounter.

-Schedule an Appointment With an Orthopedic Surgeon Near You
+Schedule an Appointment With a Shoulder Specialist Near You